gtroiani/yucunani_catchgame/README.md

 # Sà'án Sàvǐ catch game
-A game that teaches children the names of food items in Sà'án Sávǐ (Yucunani Mixtec).
+A videogame that teaches children the names of food items in Sà'án Sávǐ (Yucunani Mixtec).

 Sà'án Sávǐ is spoken in the Yucunani village, in Oaxaca (Mexico).
 This game was created as a pedagogical resource for children.
 The original concept was developed